The 3 Rules That Save Accounts

 - Start small: treat the first month as data collection

 Want the full safety breakdown?
-See: Copy Trading Crypto.
+See: Copy Trading Crypto

 DeFi Risk Management

 In DeFi, the risk is less about chart movement and more about protocol risk and asset risk.
+Use these controls:

 - Smart contract risk: prefer established protocols; audits are not guarantees